afishman/HidingTheSquid/README.md

 ------------
 Output format:
 ------------
-Output data from the `SimulateThread.m` class is stored in the /Sims/ folder with two files:
+Output data from the `SimulateThread.m` class is stored in the `/Sims/` folder with two files:
-<name>.csv - Stores time, local state and global state data
+ - `<name>.csv` stores time, local state and global state data
-<name>.mat - Stores the instance of the SimulateThread object
+ - `<name>.mat` stores the instance of the SimulateThread object

-There are scripts in the /Sims/ folder that generate the simulations in the paper.
+There are scripts in the `/Sims/` folder that generate the simulations using each type of behaviour discussed in the paper.

 ------------
 Viewing the Output: